aap/b/README.md

 This compiler I wrote to bootstrap B.
 It is a single executable and can produce code for PDP-11, amd64, mips32 and riscv64 assemblers.
-On amd64, mips32 and riscv64 it is good enough to compile bc.b and ba.b.
+It is good enough to compile bc.b and ba.b.
-On PDP-11 it should also produce good code, but it needs some testing.

 pdp-8 output should be mostly working, runtime not started yet.